ansys/pyensight/doc/source/calc_functions.rst

 Returns a case constant that filters the count of the number of defects existing between the minimum value and the maximum value.
-This function uses a defect scalar per element variable that has been previously calculated by any of the other five :ref:`Defect functions <Defect_Functions>`.
+This function uses a ``defect scalar per elem`` variable that has been previously calculated by any of the other five :ref:`Defect functions <Defect_Functions>`.

 For input specifications, see :ref:`Defect Functions <Defect_Functions>`.